Shiva-1160/Networking_Home_Lab/GNS3_Basic_Networking_Lab/README.md

 ## Project Overview
 This project demonstrates a basic Layer 2 and Layer 3 network using GNS3 with a Linux router, Open vSwitch (OVS), and multiple hosts.
-It focuses on understanding packet flow, switching, and interface behavior in a virtual environment.
+It focuses on understanding packet flow, switching and interface behavior in a virtual environment.

 ---